PeterEhses/personalsite/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## TODO
-- Pill sizing math is garbage. try to clear out all the conditionals and do actual math instead.
+- ~~Pill sizing math is garbage. try to clear out all the conditionals and do actual math instead.~~
+- make pill min size use css var
 - mobile everything
 - youtube iframe in body parser instead of code copy paste
 - side image case for directly after each other. how do other people do this?